AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/overview.md

   * [Node.js v10+](https://nodejs.org/en/)
   * [npm 6+](https://www.npmjs.com/)
   * [Git](https://git-scm.com/)
-  * An IDE (for example, [Microsoft® Visual Studio Code](https://code.visualstudio.com/))
+  * An IDE (for example, [Microsoft&reg; Visual Studio Code](https://code.visualstudio.com/))

 ### AEM Environment

 To complete this tutorial, AEM Administrator access to an AEM as a Cloud Service environment is recommended.
 If you do not have access to AEM as a Cloud Service environment, you can use the [Local AEM as a Cloud Service Quickstart SDK](/help/cloud-service/local-development-environment/aem-runtime.md).
-However, it is important to be aware that some product UI screens such as Content Fragment navigation will be different.
+However, it is important to be aware that some product UI screens such as Content Fragment navigation is different.

 ## Let's get started!